fitzbbon-brendan/Altmetrics/README.md

 province of Manitoba and organizes land into a hierarchy of quarter sections, sections, townships, and ranges.

+## Data Sources

+The full list of quarter sections and coordinates are downloaded from [DataMB](https://geoportal.gov.mb.ca/).
+Note that occasionally this site is unavailable, in this situation an [archived version](https://github.com/alex-koiter/mbquartR/releases/) of the data is downloaded from the package repository on GitHub.

 ## Installation

 You can install the development version of `mbquartR` like so: